-To Sea o Search Click "Control/F" on key board Year First Middle Last Organization City State/ Country Notes 1930 Catherina S. Eastwood Attleboro MA For her work in the development of children's gardens.
+To sea search click "Control/F" on a PC or "Cmd/Space" on a MAC Year First Middle Last Organization City State/ Country Notes 1930 Catherina S. Eastwood Attleboro МА For her work in the development of children's gardens.
 1931 Mrs. Judith Eleanor Motley Low Lowthrope School of Landscape Architecture for Women Brookline МА For her great achievement in founding the Lowthrope School of Landscape Architecture for Women and in recognition of her life long devotion to the advancement of architecture.
 1931 Isabella Preston Specialist in Ornamental Gardening, Experimental Farm Ottawa Canada For her valuable work in originating new plants.
-1932 Clar ification th nis year that the O Gold Medal is reserved for gardens of ndividuals fo r eminent services to horticulture of the Society.
-1933 1 No Award 1934 Mrs. Galen L. Stone Great Hill Farm Marion МА For its large, well kept greenhouses surrounded by gardens, laid out in a generous scale and unusually well planned.
-1934 Voted that the Society's Large Gold Medal would no longer be given at exhibitions.
-1935 Arthur Grove London England For his work with lilies.
+1932 Clar ification th is year that the C Gold Medal is reserved for gardens of of unusual merit or in ndividuals for r eminent services to horticulture of the Society.
+1933 No Award 1934 Mrs. Galen L. Stone Great Hill Farm Marion МА For its large, well kept greenhouses surrounded by gardens, laid out in a generous scale and unusually well planned.
+1934 1935 Arthur Grove London England For his work with lilies.
 1936 Norman Taylor New York NY For his work as Editor of The Gardener's Dictionary.
 1937 Lord Aberconway, V.M.H.
 London England For distinguished work in the field of horticulture.
 1937 Alfred Rehder Curator, Arnold Arboretum Jamaica Plain MA For his work in the field of botany.
 1937 Richard Wellington Agriculture Experiment Station Geneva NY For his work in the breeding of fruits.
 1938 John Caspar Wister Secretary, Pennsylvania Horticultural Society Swarthmore РА For his writings and expertise on iris, peonies and bulbs.
-1938 Appleton I Parms Ipswich МА For a tree farmstead tilled for centuries, and cherished as the habitation of the Appleton family.
-1938 Cherry Hill N urseries West Newbury MA For many years of highly valued support.
+1938 Appleton I Ipswich МА For a tree farmstead tilled for centuries, and cherished as the habitation of the Appleton family.
+1938 Cherry Hill N lurseries West Newbury MA For many years of highly valued support.
 1938 Edward А. White Cornell University Ithaca NY For his horticultural teaching over a long period of years.
-1938 Isa bella Stewart Gai dner Museum Boston MA For horticultural excellence of its court.
+1938 3 Isabella Stewart Gardner Museum Boston MA For horticultural excellence of its court.
 1938 David Fairchild Retired, U.S. Department of Agriculture Coconut Grove FL For introducing new fruits.
 1939 Robert Н. Montgomery Fairchild Tropical Garden Coral Gables FL For assembling one of the finest collections of tropical and semi-tropical plants in the United States.
 1939 Elizabeth Peterson Executive Secretary, Horticultural Society of New York.
 New York NY For being the moving spirit of the Horticultural Society of New York's activities.